List of rulers of Provence: Valois-Anjou dynasty

 Upon his death, the heirless Charles du Maine bequeathed the counties of Provence-Forcalquier to King Louis XI of France.
 From that point forward, the title of Count of Provence simply became one of the many hereditary titles of the French monarchs.
-The only time the title was used independently afterwards was by the future Louis XVIII of France, who was known as the Comte de Provence until the death of his nephew Louis XVII in 1795, after which he claimed the throne of France.
+The only time the title was used independently afterwards was by the future Louis XVIII, who was known as the Comte de Provence until the death of his nephew Louis XVII in 1795, after which he claimed the throne of France.